-In some cases, CHRISTUS Health Medicare Complete (HMO) and CHRISTUS Health Medicare Plus (HMO) plans will contact members who is taking a drug that is not on the formulary or their prescribing provider and will give members or prescribing providers the names of covered drugs used to treat the member's condition.
-The members and/or prescribing providers are encouraged to evaluate if any of those covered drugs would be appropriate options for treatment.
+In some cases, CHRISTUS Health Medicare Complete (HMO) and CHRISTUS Health Medicare Plus (HMO) plans will contact a member who is taking a drug that is not on the formulary or their prescribing provider and will give the members or prescribing providers the names of covered drugs used to treat a member's condition.
+Members and/or prescribing providers are encouraged to evaluate if any of those covered drugs would be appropriate options for treatment.